 Mentoring Your Employees

 At the same time, you will encourage and support those talents which make him or her valuable.
 The self-starter who looks for additional responsibility should find some of it in new tasks which are a bit of a stretch.
 The person with a talent for writing should get the opportunity to use it in different ways (The website?
 The annual report?
 Public relations?) without giving up a secure job.
-The point is to encourage the employee to learn new skills and, thereby, expand their value to the company and expand their career options.
+The point is to encourage the employee to learn new skills.
+As a result, they expand their value to the company and expand their career options.
 It won’t hurt their resume either.

 Mentoring/Being Mentored by Outsiders